 Included in your stay are two game drives per day, usually operating in the morning around dawn and in the afternoon around dusk as these are the best times to spot the wildlife.
 Additional Game drives can be arranged locally.

-The hot air balloon ride is optional and can be booked locally or in advance, but I would strongly recommend booking this at the same time as your accommodation as spaces are very limited.
+The hot air balloon ride is optional and can be booked locally or in advance, but I would strongly recommend asking us to book this at the same time as your accommodation as spaces are very limited.

-If you’d like to book a luxury Kenyan safari or to visit the Governor’s Camp, I can arrange every aspect of your trip, including flights, transfers, accommodation and the safari itself.
-If you’d like to extend your trip, I can recommend add-on destinations, for example a 5 day Luxury Zanzibar beach stay – just contact Aaron to plan a similar trip.
+If you’d like to book a luxury Kenyan safari or to visit the Governor’s Camp, Travel Nation can arrange every aspect of your trip, including flights, transfers, accommodation and the safari itself.
+If you’d like to extend your trip, we can recommend add-on destinations, for example, a 5-day Luxury Zanzibar beach stay.
+To start planning your trip, call us on +44 1273320580 or request a quote by email.